qgis/QGIS-Documentation/source/docs/user_manual/processing/toolbox.rst

 This output folder is used as the default path in case you type just a filename with no path (i.e. :file:`myfile.shp`) when executing an algorithm.

 When running an algorithm that uses vector layer in iterative mode, the entered file path is used as the base path for all generated files, which are named using the base name and appending a number representing the index of the iteration.
 The file extension (and format) is used for all those generated files.

 Apart from raster layers and tables, algorithms also generates graphics and texts as HTML files.
 These results are shown at the end of the algorithm execution in a new dialog.
-This dialog will keep the results produced by any algorithm during the current session, and can be shown at any time by selecting the :menuselection:`Processing --> Results viewer` from QGIS main menu.
+This dialog will keep the results produced by any algorithm during the current session, and can be shown at any time by selecting the :menuselection:`Processing --> Results viewer` from |qg| main menu.

 Some external applications might have files (with no particular extension restrictions) as output, but they do not belong to any of the categories above.
-Those output files will not be processed by QGIS (opened or included into the current QGIS project), since most of the times correspond to file formats or elements not supported by QGIS.
+Those output files will not be processed by |qg| (opened or included into the current |qg| project), since most of the times correspond to file formats or elements not supported by |qg|.
 This is, for instance, the case with LAS files used for LiDAR data.
-The files get created, but you won't see anything new in your QGIS working session.
+The files get created, but you won't see anything new in your |qg| working session.

 For all the other types of outputs, you will find a check box that you can use to tell the algorithm whether to load the file once it is generated by the